real-jame/realjame/content/notes/2023-12-26-bookwyrm/index.md

 layout: post
 category: note
 title: "I'm joining Bookwyrm 📖"
-tags: [thought, personal, reading, fediverse]
+tags: [thought, personal, reading, socialmedia]
 date: 2023-12-26
 ---
 I said I've been getting back into reading books.
 Now I'm on Bookwyrm, so you can keep up with what I'm reading, because I keep being lazy about writing posts for them. 🙏<!--more-->